 Master of Science (MS) in Speech-Language Pathology

-Graduate study in Speech-Language Pathology at Murray State University requires much more than an accumulation of academic and practicum hours.
+Graduate study in speech-language pathology at Murray State University requires much more than an accumulation of academic and practicum hours.
 A graduate program requires significant commitment on the part of students and faculty.
 Graduate study is not merely a continuation of undergraduate work.
 At the graduate level, the student is expected to develop independent learning, critical-thinking and problem-solving skills.
 Graduate courses are aimed at directing the student's learning, exploration of the discipline‘s literature and development of the knowledge and clinical skills necessary for professional competence.
-Learning outcomes will be assessed across the student's study in the program to document a student's completion of entry level academic and clinical standards specified by the Council on Academic Accreditation of the American Speech Language Hearing Association.
-Graduate students in speech language pathology must also demonstrate the highest standards of integrity and ethical principles in meeting their responsibilities to their clients by adhering to the principles and rules in the practice of the Code of Ethics of the American Speech-Language-Hearing Association.
+Learning outcomes will be assessed across the student's study in the program to document a student's completion of entry level academic and clinical standards specified by the Council on Academic Accreditation of the American Speech-Language-Hearing Association.
+Graduate students studying speech-language pathology must also demonstrate the highest standards of integrity and ethical principles in meeting their responsibilities to their clients by adhering to the principles and rules in the practice of the Code of Ethics of the American Speech-Language-Hearing Association.